German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Genitive

-Predictably, these prepositions enforce the genitive case.
-Their use is becoming increasingly uncommon, at least in spoken conversation where the dative is often used instead.
-However, they do make appearances in more formal contexts, so it’s good to know them regardless.
+The use of prepositions in the genitive is becoming increasingly rare, at least in spoken conversation where the dative is often used instead.
+However, they do appear in more formal contexts, so it’s good to know them regardless.

 wegen — because of